Physics-Informed Neural Networks for Multi-Phase Flow in Porous Media Considering Dual Shocks and Interphase Solubility

-The remainder of this paper is organized as follows: Section two provides an introduction to the training algorithm of PINNs, including basic concepts and overall workflow; Section three details the physical law, including the derivation of Buckley-Leverett equation, derivation of the flux function, construction of convex hull, and the variant for modeling CO\(_2\) -brine displacement; Section four presents the results of the implementation of forward and inverse PINN training.
-Finally, we summarize the key findings and discuss their implications for future research.
+The remainder of this paper is organized as follows: Section 2 provides an introduction to the training algorithm of PINNs, including basic concepts and overall workflow.
+Section 3 details the physical law, including the construction method of the flux function and two variants of dual-shock B-L models.
+Section 4 presents the results of the implementation of forward and inverse PINN training.
+Finally, Section 5 summarizes the key findings in the paper and discusses their implications for future research.